 On October 11, Neighbors in Action took 70 children plus their parents to the Children's Museum.
 "Oohs" and "ahhhs" could be heard from every corner as the children explored the various exhibits, experienced games, competed in quizzes, and scoured every nook and cranny of the museum in a Halloween Scavenger Hunt.
 Many thanks to the Children's Museum for their collaboration with Neighbors in Action, making our organization an Open Door Partner which allowed free entry to the museum for all our participants.
 A special thanks also goes to Jim Adler and Associates for sponsoring bus transportation and buying lunch for everyone.
 Through their generosity, the rich learning experience of the Children's Museum has been made available to the young people of Port Houston.

 In August, a group of Port Houston students joined the First Methodist Youth Group on their lake retreat in Livingston, TX.
 The teenagers stayed in a lake house of a First Methodist church member, and had a blast with all the different outdoor activities.
 Everybody enjoyed worshipping and sharing in small groups.
 Thanks to everybody who made this retreat possible!

-If you are interested in receiving the newsletter by mail or email, please contact us at email@example.com.
+If you have questions, please contact us at email@example.com.